openaid-IATI/OIPA-V2/iati/CONFIGURE.rst

         },
     }

-6. ctrl+o, enter, ctrl-x
-7. python manage.py syncdb
+5. python manage.py syncdb
-8. python manage.py schemamigration data --initial
+6. python manage.py schemamigration data --initial
-9. python manage.py schemamigration utils --initial
+7. python manage.py schemamigration utils --initial
-10. python manage.py migrate --fake
+8. python manage.py migrate --fake
-11. python manage.py runserver 127.0.0.1 --8080
+9. python manage.py runserver 127.0.0.1 --8080
-12. Login the admin and add a country or collection file (for example http://siteresources.worldbank.org/IATI/WB-298.xml)
-13. python manage.py import_iati_xml media/utils/activity_files/twb/wb-298.xml
+10. visit http://127.0.0.1:8080/admin/ and add an IATIXMLSource object and use the parse button or a manage command.
-14. curl -X GET http://127.0.0.1:8080/api/v2/activities?format=json or visit http://127.0.0.1:8080/api/v2/activities?format=json in a browser
+12. curl -X GET http://127.0.0.1:8080/api/v2/activities?format=json or visit http://127.0.0.1:8080/api/v2/activities?format=json in a browser

+It's easy to setup a cronjob for scheduled parse maintenance, an example:

+0 3 * * * ~/your/path/to/virtual/python ~/your/path/to/project/manage.py parse_schedule

+This will run the 'parse_schedule' command every night at 3 a.m. server time. parse_schedule checks for a schedule per IATIXMLSource object and parses it if rules are matched.